-Just had a discussion with a lawyer in my office on what can go wrong by “cutting legal corners” in China.
+Just had a discussion with one of my firm’s China lawyers on what can go wrong by “cutting legal corners” in China.
 I frequently have this discussion with clients who want us to take a shortcut (usually one advised by someone who will benefit financially from it) that will allegedly speed things up or cost more.
 I am not a big fan of such shortcuts because the risks seldom justify the rewards.

 The problem with the typical China shortcut is that it involves doing something not completely legally but with assurances that it will work because “someone knows someone” in such and such Chinese government agency and that someone will make sure that it goes through without a hitch.
 Before I talk about the more mundane ways this sort of “guanxi” can end badly, I will talk about two rather graphic examples where the reliability of such connections ended up being very detrimental: